Performer at TONE Juneteenth Festival. | Noah Stewart

 Celebrate Juneteenth in Memphis

 On a national level, Juneteenth just became a federal holiday in 2021, but in Memphis, we’ve been celebrating it for as long as I can remember.
+Keep reading for the significance of this day in Memphis and the many ways we plan to celebrate it.

 Memphis is the epicenter for culture and history.
-The hub for music, food, and soul.
-Between our grit n’ grind, you will find our heart, and in our roots you will find out that African American culture and Memphian culture are intertwined.
+The hub for music, food and soul.
+Between our grit 'n' grind, you will find our heart, and in our roots you will find out that African American culture and Memphian culture are intertwined.

 So, why celebrate Juneteenth in Memphis?